 Could not fetch https://gitlab.com/api/v4/projects/bizmate%2Fmy-private-package/repository/archive.zip?sha=..., enter your gitlab.com credentials to access private repos A token will be created and stored in "/home/composer/.composer/auth.json", your password will never be stored To revoke access to this token you can visit gitlab.com/profile/applications Username: Password: Bad credentials.
 You can also manually create a personal token at https://gitlab.com/profile/personal_access_tokens Add it using "composer config --global --auth gitlab-token.gitlab.com <token>"

 Using username and password credentials is not a great approach as they are critical information and also because if you have 2FA enabled it might not work.
-So I created a personal access token and I tried adding it through the composer command but this did not work somehow.
-This might be due to the complexity also of running a development environment in docker but indeed I still found a simpler way to get around this.

 Are you stuck with an old version of git on your ubuntu server?
 Please continue reading below.